 There were two ways for a girl to get on in the 18th century and they both involved sex, the risk of disease and the likelihood of an early death.
-A woman could become a wife or a city prostitute; of course the latter was the far riskier option and the one most likely to taken by the poor.
+A woman could become a wife or a city prostitute; of course, the latter was the far riskier option and the one most likely to taken by the poor.

 The 18th century sees the birth of commerce and a huge expansion of trade in the great cities of the world.
 The goods on offer included sex, as well as tea and sugar.
-Sex was the commodity most often traded in 18th century cities – sex with women, sex with men and sex with children.
+Sex was the commodity most often traded in 18th-century cities – sex with women, sex with men and sex with children.

-Women and female children were barred by law and convention from all but the most menial jobs in society.
+Women and female children were barred by law and convention from all but the most menial jobs.
 There was no chance of a woman making a decent living on her own so many were forced to make an indecent living.

 So, it should come as no surprise that the sex trade was enormous not just in London but in every large European city and in the colonies too.
 Thousands of women needed to make a living and the only thing most men would pay for was sex or sex with housework.

 ‘Never did I behold so perfect a beauty.
 I passed a night that many would have given thousands to do.
-‘I however, that night, experienced the truth – that she was cold as ice, seemingly totally devoid of feeling.
+I, however, that night, experienced the truth – that she was cold as ice, seemingly totally devoid of feeling.
 I rose convinced that she had no passion for the male sex.’
 Little wonder, perhaps.
-Warren had like so many other girls become a prostitute at the age of 12.
+Warren had, like so many other girls, become a prostitute at the age of 12.

 Hayes dressed her girls in French silks and lace and promised they would ‘satisfy all fantasies, caprices and extravagances of the male visitor, carrying out their every wish’.
 Later, the high-paying audience was encouraged to participate.
 For her part, Hayes, a former teenage prostitute, amassed a fortune of £20,000 – a sum a working man would have to work 500 years to earn.

 Masquerade parties were a popular cover for anonymous sexual encounters.
-Among the most sought after of these risque gatherings were those held by one Mrs Cornley, reputedly a lover of Casanova; they were held in a grand house or ‘fairy palace’ in Soho Square.
-The parties were honey pots for prostitutes and pimps, and saw peers of the realm mix with streetwalkers.
+Among the most sought-after of these risque gatherings were those held by one Mrs. Cornley, reputedly a lover of Casanova; they were held in a grand house or ‘fairy palace’ in Soho Square.
+The parties were honeypots for prostitutes and pimps and saw peers of the realm mix with streetwalkers.

 The centre of the Georgian sex trade was Covent Garden.
 There, men could not pass without being accosted by women silently offering their arm or lewd suggestions.
 At coffee shops and jelly houses, where exotic concoctions were eaten from tall glasses, hundreds of lavishly adorned women sat looking for business.
 The infamous Harris’ List of Covent Garden Ladies was a directory of London prostitutes, circulating from the late 1740s.
 It detailed each girl’s charms.
 Typical is the entry in 1788, describing Miss Lister, of 6 Union Street, Oxford Road.
 ‘She is painted by the masterly hand of nature, shaded by tresses of the darkest brown, with the neighbouring hills below full ripe for manual pressure, firm and elastic, and heave at every touch.’

 A German visitor of the time observed prostitutes in the West End.
-‘Usually a crowd of female creatures stand in front of the theatres, amongst whom may be found children of nine or ten year, the best evidence of moral depravity in London.
+‘Usually, a crowd of female creatures stand in front of the theatres, amongst whom may be found children of nine or ten year, the best evidence of moral depravity in London.
 ‘In general, the English nation oversteps all others in immorality, and the abuses which come to light through addiction to debauchery are unbelievable.’

-Prostitution and Eighteenth-Century Culture: Sex, Commerce and Morality, edited by Ann Lewis, Markman Ellis
+Prostitution and Eighteenth-Century Culture: Sex, Commerce, and Morality, edited by Ann Lewis, Markman Ellis

 Find Books by Julia Herdman